The latest from the overall strategic process

 The success in the “European Universities” competition in summer 2022 was an important milestone for this integration.

-As a committed member of Eucor and EPICUR, the University of Freiburg seeks to expand the synergies between the two alliances in order to pursue its own strategic goals as well as the common goals of the European university alliances even more vigorously.
+As a committed member of Eucor and EPICUR, the University of Freiburg seeks to expand the synergies between the two alliances in order to pursue its own strategic goals as well as the common goals of the European university alliances with even greater intensity.

-Examples of these goals are the facilitation of mobility, innovation in studies and teaching, the simplified mutual recognition of credits, and the creation of new incentives for further collaboration.
+Examples of these goals are the facilitation of mobility, innovation in studies and teaching, a simplified mutual recognition of credits, and the creation of new incentives for further collaboration.